Mirageinvo/2Q-cache/README.md

 # 2Q Cache and "Ideal" Cache

-In this project have been implemented and compared 2Q Cache and "Ideal" Cache(it has an array of requested pages before it starts).
+In this project have been implemented and compared 2Q Cache and "Ideal" Cache (has an array of requested pages before it starts).
 The caches' working time have been compared with Google Benchmark

 ### To build the project the following is needed to be done: